StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What is paper trading?

 Paper trading, or virtual trading, is a trading platform feature that enables the trading of stocks, ETFs, and options with virtual currency (fake money).
 This helpful learning tool is popular with beginners and is a great way to practice stock trading without risking real money.
-Dive deeper: Best brokers for paper trading.
+Explore my top picks for the best brokers for paper trading.

 What are fractional shares?

 A fractional share is a portion of a full share of a publicly traded company.
 Fractional shares enable investors with smaller budgets to buy a stake in companies with high stock prices.
-For example, instead of spending over $87 to buy one Amazon (AMZN) share, a trader could purchase a $10 fractional share – and then own a proportional fraction of that share.
+For example, instead of spending over $180 to buy one Amazon (AMZN) share, a trader could purchase a $10 fractional share – and then own a proportional fraction of that share.
 A real-world example is Charles Schwab's Schwab Stock Slices, which are fractional shares of any company in the S&P 500 and carry a minimum purchase of $5.
-Other brokers that offer fractional trading include Fidelity, Interactive Brokers, Webull, SoFi Invest, and Robinhood.
+Discover my top picks for the best brokers who offer fractional shares.

 Is online trading safe?

 Online trading is safe if you use a regulated online stock broker and never invest more than you are willing to lose.
 Trading stocks online is inherently risky.
+A good rule of thumb is to never invest more than you can afford to lose or that you might need within the next three months.
 Start with a small amount of money, read investing books, and keep it simple by buying and holding for the long term rather than trying to time the market.

 Our Research